Loren Reinoso

 Bio:

-Before coming to Yale, Loren studied at the University of Chicago, where he received an MA in social sciences, and Princeton University, where he received an AB in social sciences and a certificate in values and public life.
-His MA thesis contemplated Schmitt’s treatment of Hobbes and Descartes and its importance to Schmitt’s late-Weimar political theory.
+Before coming to Yale, I studied at the University of Chicago, where I received an MA in social sciences, and at Princeton University, where I received an AB in social sciences and a certificate in values and public life.
+My MA thesis contemplated Schmitt’s treatment of Hobbes and Descartes and its importance to Schmitt’s late-Weimar political theory.

 Contact: